What changed?A lot of details and clarifications were added in many places. The most important are these:

 A new sub clause has been added for the design and development transfer.
 It requires that a procedure is established describing how to transfer from design and development to manufacturing.
 This procedure must describe how to ensure that the design outputs are suitable for production and how production capabilities can meet the requirements for the production.

-Design and development changes should now also be evaluated for significance of the change to function, performance safety, etc. as well as impact on risk management input and output, products
+Design and development changes should now also be evaluated for significance of the change to function, performance safety, etc. as well as impact on risk management or products input and output.

 A new sub-clause now states that design and development files now should be maintained for each medical device type.
 The file should reference or include the records which show the conformity to the above.